Subscribe

 • In Agile, it is common to set up the so-called sprint 0, or the inception phase, that usually takes up to a couple of weeks or less.
 It is commonly followed by a discovery track that runs one or two iterations ahead of the development track.

-You have an innovative idea.
-Technology enthusiasts ourselves, we get the itch of wanting to turn it into a functional app right away.
-But diving into development without the so-called discovery phase might be fatal, especially when it comes to implementing complex or innovative solutions.
+You have an innovative idea for a technology solution.
+As technology enthusiasts ourselves, we get the itch of wanting to turn it into a functional app right away.
+But diving into development without the so-called discovery phase might be fatal, especially when it comes to implementing complex or innovative solutions, such as artificial intelligence (AI) and generative AI solutions (more on that in the FAQ section).

 Various studies suggest that out of all software development projects implemented globally, only 10% to 30% succeed.

-And the sad given is: the more innovative the idea, the more likely the project is to fail.
+And the sad fact is: the more innovative the idea, the more likely the project is to fail.

-The reasons for failures vary, but they are often bound to poor project planning:
+The reasons for failures vary, but they are often related to poor project planning:

 IT project failures